user2589/Toggl.py/Readme.md

 Following settings available:

-- `api_token` - Toggl api token, you can find it in [toggl profile](toggl.com/app/profile).
+- `api_token` - Toggl api token, you can find it in [toggl profile](https://toggl.com/app/profile).
 Good practice is to create a separate account with access to all monitored teams' workspaces.
 - `start_date` and `end_date` - boundaries of the period monitored in `YYY-MM-DD` format.
 In academia we use semesters, for industry use you might consider quarters.
 - `admin_emails` - List of user emails not to be counted towards number of team mbmers.
-There is a widespread practice to give supervisor access to team workspace, but this account does not contribute to team's effort.
-This setting is a way for supervisor not be counted when average effort is calculated.
+There is a common practice to give supervisor access to all team workspaces, but this account does not contribute to teams' effort.
+This setting is a way for supervisor account not to be counted when average effort is calculated.
 - `core_courses` - projects you want to get separated in stats.
 Everything else will be aggregated to a single entity, which will be named by value of `everything_else` setting.
 It is named so because of the academic past of this tool.
 - `everything_else` - see `core_courses` description
 - `report date format` - data format to be used to name Mondays in weekly time report